Extreme Compressive Sampling for Covariance Estimation: Proofs

-\textbf{Proof of Theorem~\ref{thm:dfree_lb}:} The goal of this proof is to apply the lower bounds in Theorem~\ref{thm:infinity_lower} and~\ref{thm:spectral_lower} but we will have to show that introducing the distribution and the expectation does not significantly affect the lower bound.
-This is done by considering the distribution free problem where the data is generated according to a particular Gaussian, but the goal is to estimate the sample covariance.
-Our existing lower bounds show that one cannot estimate the population covariance well, while concentration-of-measure arguments show that the sample covariance is very close to the population version.
-Combining these two arguments with the triangle inequality gives a lower bound on estimating the sample covariance, which is a distribution free problem.
+\textbf{Proof of Theorem~\ref{thm:dfree_lb}:} The goal of this proof is to apply the lower bounds in Theorem~\ref{thm:infinity_lower} and~\ref{thm:spectral_lower} but we will have to show that introducing the distribution and the expectation does not significantly affect that proof.
+Recall that in the distribution free setting, the goal is to estimate the sample covariance of the data sequence $x_1,\ldots, x_n$, which could be adversarially generated, but could also be generated according to a particular Gaussian.
+In this latter case, the only barrier to applying Theorems~\ref{thm:infinity_lower} and~\ref{thm:spectral_lower} is that we are trying to estimate the sample covariance instead of the population one.
+However, since the sample covariance is very close to the population covariance due to concentration of measure, and since our lower bounds guarantee that any estimate is far from the population covariance, it must also be the case that any estimate is far from the sample covariance.
+This high-level argument, which we now formalize, gives a lower bound for estimating the sample covariance, which is a distribution free problem.

-To simplify the notation, we will suppress dependence on the projection operators and the sample itself so we can simply write $\hat{\Sigma}$ for the estimator and $\bar{\Sigma}$ for the sample covariance.
+To simplify the notation, we will suppress dependence on the projection operators and the sample itself and we write $\hat{\Sigma}$ for the estimator, $\bar{\Sigma}$ for the sample covariance, and $\Sigma$ for the population covariance.
 In other words we replace the supremum over samples $x_1^n$ with a supremum over positive semidefinite matrices $\bar{\Sigma}$.
 We must also make sure that $x_1^n$ meets the norm constraints, which for now we will denote by the term ``valid."
-Letting $\| \cdot \|$ denote the particular norm of interest, i.e. spectral or $\ell_{\infty}$, we have,
+Letting $\| \cdot \|$ denote the particular norm of interest, i.e. spectral or $\ell_{\infty}$, we have